-After you have completed your site and 3D model, you are ready to design a solar installation for the customer.
+After you have completed your site model, you are ready to design a solar installation for the customer.

-- Click on the Irradiance button in the top toolbar.
+- Click the Irradiance button in the top toolbar.

 - Hover your mouse over the roof surface to retrieve point Irradiance, Solar Access, TSRF, and other values.

-The shading analysis confirms the southeastern roof face is a good fit for solar panels.
+The shading analysis confirms the southern roof face is a good fit for solar panels.

 - Fill in the information for the type of module you would like to input.
 Aurora has a vast database of components that you can star and make available in this list.
 For now, enter the following: